tedneward/Azgaarnoth/Creatures/Mephit.md

 >
 >***Blinding Breath (Recharge 6).*** The mephit exhales a 15-foot cone of blinding dust.
 Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >***Summon Mephits (1/Day).*** The mephit has a 25 percent chance of summoning 1d4 mephits of its kind.
-A summoned mephit appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can’t summon other mephits.
+A summoned mephit appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other mephits.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.

 ---